peterbeck/gnusocial-debian/README.md

     sudo apt-get install tor

+And if you want your site to be _only_ accessible as an onion service:

+    debconf-set-selections <<<'gnusocial/domain gnusocial.onion'

 Then to install:

     sudo dpkg -i gnusocial_*.deb

-By default gnusocial will be installed to /etc/share/gnusocial and linked to /var/www/gnusocial.
+By default gnusocial will be installed to **/etc/share/gnusocial** and linked to **/var/www/gnusocial**.

+Web host examples will be created within **/etc/apache2/sites-available** or **/etc/nginx/sites-available**, but they're not enabled.
+You can use that as a guide to how to integrate gnusocial with your system.